mervekeser/mervekeser/README.md

 ## 💫 About Me:
-Hi 👋🏻 I'm Merve👩🏻‍🦰 I started learning software development a year ago and have enjoyed developing applications, so I decided to pursue a career as a software developer.
+Hi 👋🏻 I'm Merve👩🏻‍🦰 I started learning software development in 2023 and have enjoyed developing applications, so I decided to pursue a career as a software developer.
 I graduated from the İstanbul Kodluyor software course.
 In this course, we developed a full-stack rent a car project using Java, Spring Boot, React and Typescript.
 I continue to learn and practice new skills. <br>
 <!--I started learning software development a year ago and have enjoyed developing applications, so I decided to pursue a career as a software developer.
 I graduated from the İstanbul Kodluyor software course.
 In this course, we developed a full-stack rent a car project using Java, Spring Boot, React and Typescript.
 I continue to learn and practice new skills.-->